A Unified Framework for Diffusion Model Unlearning with f-Divergence

-In this paper, instead of minimizing the standard KL divergence, we propose minimizing the $f$-divergence between the two distributions conditioned on the target and anchor concept.
-For specific $f$-divergences, we derive the loss function for DM unlearning from the closed-form expression of the $f$-divergence between two Gaussian distributions.
-These loss functions, similarly to the standard MSE, benefit from a simple implementation and training complexity, while differing from the MSE in terms of convergence properties.
-When the closed-form expression does not exist, we use the variational representation of the $f$-divergence formulated as a min-max problem, which allows us to tackle the DM unlearning task with \emph{any} $f$-divergence.
-We refer to the proposed method as $f$-divergence-based DM unlearning ($f$-DMU).
+In this paper, we propose a unified framework where, instead of minimizing the standard KL divergence, we minimize the $f$-divergence between the same two distributions.
+For a specific subset of $f$-divergences, we derive the loss function for DM unlearning from the closed-form expression of the $f$-divergence between two Gaussian distributions.
+These loss functions, similarly to the standard MSE, benefit from a simple implementation and fast training, but exhibit distinct gradient scaling characteristics that determine different convergence properties.
+When the closed-form expression does not exist, we use the variational representation of the $f$-divergence to formulate the objective as a min-max optimization, which allows us to tackle the DM unlearning task with \emph{any} $f$-divergence.
+We refer to the proposed framework as $f$-divergence-based DM Unlearning ($f$-DMU).

-To the best of our knowledge, $f$-DMU is the first approach based on general $f$-divergences for the DM unlearning task.
-We theoretically study the gradients of the $f$-DMU closed-form objective functions and empirically verify the theoretical findings.
-Then, we theoretically prove the local convergence property of the proposed min-max formulation, and relate the choice of different $f$-divergences with the algorithm convergence speed.
-Finally, we perform an extensive numerical analysis to compare results with different $f$-divergences, and we demonstrate the superiority of the proposed unified framework with respect to the standard MSE approach.
-In particular, we empirically demonstrate that the deployment of $f$-divergences outperforms the MSE loss consistently across different unlearning scenarios, such as style ablation and object ablation.
+To the best of our knowledge, $f$-DMU is the first approach based on the use of $f$-divergences for the DM unlearning task.
+We theoretically study the gradients of the $f$-DMU losses derived from closed-form expressions of divergences and empirically verify the theoretical findings.
+Then, we theoretically prove the local convergence property of the proposed min-max formulation, relating the $f$-divergence choice with the algorithm convergence speed.
+Finally, we perform an extensive numerical analysis to compare results with different $f$-divergences and demonstrate the superiority of the proposed unified framework compared to the standard MSE approach.
+In particular, we empirically demonstrate that the deployment of $f$-divergences outperforms the MSE loss consistently across different unlearning scenarios, such as style ablation, object ablation, and nudity erasure.